alaamjadi/Crowd4SDG_Visualizer-Annotator/README.md

 ### Installing, Running and using

-You can whether use this application locally or on the cloud (Heroku).
+You can whether use this application locally or on the cloud (Render Cloud).

 #### Installing the server